Serpent03/UDS-Protocol/README.md

 git clone https://github.com/PupilMesh/UDSDev.git
 ```

+To run the implementation, do the following:
+- Run `make clean` to clean up any old GPI/O bin files.
+- Run `make`
+- Run `./main`
+- Run `make clean` again to clean up old GPI and GPO bin files.

 ## Overview

-`ISOTP_CAN.h` Holds all the references for functions required to send a CAN packet(8 bytes).
+`/ISOTP` Holds all definitions for an ISOTP packet.

-`UDS.h` Holds all references for functions and objects required to build a UDS packet.
+`/UDS` Holds all definitions for functions and objects required to build a UDS packet.

-`queue.h` Holds all references for a circular queue.
+`/QUEUE` Holds all definitions for a circular queue.

 `common.h` Holds common definitions and references.

-`servicer.h` Holds definitions for the main loop functions.
+`/SERVICER` Holds definitions for the main loop functions.

 ## Program Flow